irinaaf/irinaaf/README.md

 ## 🚀 About Me

-I’m a data analyst with **10+ years of experience** in analytics, BI, and business consulting.
+I’m a data analyst with **experience** in analytics, BI, and business consulting.

 I build **data-driven solutions** that help organizations understand performance, improve processes, and make better decisions.